TBR High Impact Practices

 High impact practices support the work of the Complete College and Drive to 55 initiatives in Tennessee by connecting existing teaching and learning initiatives through intentional course design and data collection.
-The integration of HIP activities into the curricular and co-curricular milieu of the TBR universities and colleges will result in the matriculation of more globally aware, solution-oriented, and workforce-ready students.
-We plan to explore the degree to which integrating HIP into campus and course design will result in higher student academic attainment and completion rates.
+The integration of HIP activities into the curricular and co-curricular milieu of the TBR colleges will result in the graduation of more globally aware, solution-oriented, and workforce-ready students.
+To date, TBR data has shown that integrating HIPs into campus and course design results in higher student academic attainment and completion rates.

 Data from NSSE’s annual reports have consistently displayed positive gains in the percentage of students’ self-reported perceptions on educational achievement and engagement through high impact practices.
 The Center for Community College Student Engagement (CCCSE) has also identified promising practices drawn from empirical evidence (CCCSE, 2011).
 Furthermore, the cumulative effect of student participation in multiple high impact practices increases the probability of academic success and research has shown that HIP increases engagement for underrepresented populations (Finley and McNair, 2013).

-1. Curricular Intentionality – placement of HIP within the curriculum and part of graduation requirements; identification of desired outcomes
+1. Curricular Intentionality – placement of HIP within the curriculum as part of graduation requirements; identification of desired outcomes

 2. Campus Integration - Develop collaborations between academic and student affairs to achieve equitable opportunities

-3. Pervasiveness of Practice - Introduce HIP early and often
+3. Pervasiveness of Practice - Introduce HIPs early and often

-4. Institutional Context – HIP is scaled on a campus dependent on campus demographics
+4. Institutional Context – HIPs are scaled on a campus dependent upon campus demographics

 5. Student Communication - Articulate the value of high impact practices to students; describe the ways HIPs contribute to student success and life after college